dcthomson/mkvdts2ac3.py/README.md

                         original matroska file.
 This overrides '-n' and '-d' arguments
-  -f, --force           Force processing when AC3 track is detected -i, --initial         New AC3 track will be first in the file -k, --keepdts         Keep external DTS track (implies '-n') --md5                 check md5 of files before removing the original if
+  -f, --force           Force processing when AC3 track is detected --ffmpegpath          Path of ffmpeg
-                        destination directory is on a different device than the original file
+  -i, --initial         New AC3 track will be first in the file -k, --keepdts         Keep external DTS track (implies '-n') --md5                 check md5 of files before removing the original if
-  -n, --nodts           Do not retain the DTS track --new                 Do not copy over original.
+                        destination directory is on a different device than the original file --mkvtoolnixpath      Path of mkvextract, mkvinfo and mkvmerge -n, --nodts           Do not retain the DTS track --new                 Do not copy over original.
 Create new adjacent file -o, --overwrite       Overwrite file if already there.
 This only applies if